wp-plugins/coupon-creator/readme.txt

 6. Shortcode in WordPress Editor

 == Changelog ==
+= 1.50 =
+* Added Translation using the standard WordPress method
+* Added Spanish Translation thanks to Carmen in Miami
+* Cleaned up coding to prepare for a rewrite

 = 1.45 =
 * Fixes issue where check box uncheck does not save.